 - Waste management strategies should be implemented throughout the municipality. - Opportunities for waste separation and recycling at the existing land fill sites should be investigated.
-These can also assist with low skilled job creation. - The officials reported the following: - The new landfill site close to Matlakeng was permitted and has a life span of 20 vears: - The older site in Zastron has a remaining lifespan of 9 years and is not permitted; - Waste recycling is taking place at the Zastron (paper, glass and plastic), Rouxville (plastic) and Smithfield (glass). - All landfill sites are permitted but are not compliant. - Given the development setback (buffer) of at least 500m that should be observed next to landfill sites, problems in this regard is noted at Mofutsanyane (Smithfield), Matlakeng and Zastron.
-Where residential units are laid out in these buffer areas.
+These can also assist with low skilled job creation. - The officials reported the following: - The new landfill site close to Matlakeng was permitted and has a life span of 20 years; - The older site in Zastron has a remaining lifespan of 9 years and is not permitted; - Waste recycling is taking place at the Zastron (paper, glass and plastic), Rouxville (plastic) and Smithfield (glass). - All landfill sites are permitted but are not compliant. - Given the development setback (buffer) of at least 500m that should be observed next to landfill sites, problems in this regard is noted at Mofutsanyane (Smithfield), Matlakeng and Zastron.
+Where residential units are laid out in these buffer areas. - There's a need to construct a recycling factory in Rouxville to process raw materials of Waste management.